Water Chemistry Water Chemistry — Does Pool Chlorine Make You Darker? Skin Effects Explained

 Sun Exposure During Swimming

 Most outdoor pools expose swimmers to direct sunlight for extended periods.
 UV rays reflect off the water surface, creating an intensified tanning environment.
-Water actually amplifies UV exposure by acting as a mirror, directing more rays toward your skin.
+A water surface reflects only a small share of UV (roughly 5-10%), so the bigger factor is simply the long stretch of direct sun you get while swimming.
 This concentrated sun exposure while swimming leads to faster and more noticeable tanning.

 Longer Time Outdoors